University of Massachusetts Lowell Marching Band: History

 In the Fall of 2020, due to the COVID-19 pandemic, the band's rehearsals were held virtually through Zoom, concluding with a video performance for a limited audience of UMass Lowell music students.
 For this virtual season, the band's numbers were a fraction of the size from years prior (70).

+In October 2025, while on their way to an exhibition performance in Norwood, a bus carrying around 40 students, mostly members of the percussion section, caught fire off Massachusetts Route 109 in Westwood.
+While all of the instruments, which were stored in heat insulated compartments, were saved, over $40,000 in uniform and personal equipment were destroyed.

 After 47 years, director Dan Lutz announced his retirement during the 2025-2026 school year.
 He had been with the ensemble since it first began in 1979.
-He originally was hired as the band’s music arranger, and was later promoted to trumpet technician and assistant director by the mid 1980’s.
-He official became Director of Bands at UMass Lowell in 1988.
-He has grown the band from just 38 members in the 1980’s to over 120 members by the 2010’s.
-In addition to Marching band, Lutz oversaw the university’s concert band, wind ensemble, Jazz-Rock Big Band, and The Mary Jo Leahey Symphonic Band Camp.
+He originally was hired as the band’s music arranger, and was later promoted to trumpet technician and assistant director by the mid 1980s.
+He became the Marching Band’s director in 1988.
+In 1995, he was officially appointed as the Director of Bands at UMass Lowell, overseeing the university’s marching band, concert band, wind ensemble, Jazz-Rock Big Band, and the Mary Jo Leahey Symphonic Band Camp.
+He has grown the marching band from 38 members in the 1980s to over 120 members by the 2010s.

+On July 1st, 2026, Deb Huber, who has served as the Assistant Director of Bands of UMass Lowell since 1999, was officially appointed the Director of Bands of UMass Lowell after Dan Lutz retired.
+Lutz will continue to arrange the show music for the marching band for a few years during his retirement until further notice.

 Instrumentation

-The instrumentation consisted of piccolos, alto saxophones, tenor saxophones, trumpets, mellophone, trombones, baritones, sousaphone, and a variety of percussion instruments.
+The instrumentation consists of piccolos, alto saxophones, tenor saxophones, trumpets, mellophone, trombones, baritones, sousaphone, and a variety of marching and stationary percussion instruments.